kr-g/smog/README.md

 e.g. [`sqlitebrowser`](https://sqlitebrowser.org/) for raw view.

-## are different database backend engine supported?
+## are different database backend engines supported?

 at the present time only `SQLite` is supported as database backend. but since `smog` uses `SQLAlchemy` as